CalumRaine/Grain/README.md

 >>> hello
 ```

+There are two assignment modes: string mode and maths mode.
+These examples have demonstrated string mode, using the bare assignment operator.
+Prepending a mathematical operator to the assignment operator initiates maths mode (shown later).
+A mixture of maths mode and string mode can *not* be used within the same command.

-#### Strings & Concatenation
+#### String Mode & Concatenation

-Adjacent values after the assignment operator will be concatenated.
+Adjacent values after the assignment operator are concatenated.
 Do *not* use the plus `+` symbol to concatenate strings.
 The variable's own name can be included in the assignment, such as in the append example below.

 ```
 var foo = "hello"